Cyril Genik: Biography

 At some point, Genik met Joseph Oleskiw, a man who had been encouraging immigration by Ukrainians to Canada.
 Oleskiw asked Genik if he could accompany and lead his second contingent of Ukrainians on their voyage to Canada and help them get settled.
-Genik and his family of his wife and four children joined a group of 64 Ukrainians in landing at Quebec City on June 22, 1896.
+Genik and his family of his wife and four children joined a group of 64 Ukrainians in landing at Montreal on July 22, 1896.
 Genik led his contingent firstly to Winnipeg and then to what was founded as Stuartburn, Manitoba, which is now considered to be the first Ukrainian Canadian community in Western Canada.
 In August, Genik applied for a homestead in Stuartburn, but quickly changed his mind and relocated to Winnipeg.
 That same month, Oleskiw recommended Genik to the Canadian Department of the Interior as an immigration agent.
 In September, Genik became an as-needed Department worker for the government's interpreting and translation needs.
 Father Nestor Dmytriw worked with him briefly in 1897–98 at the Immigration Hall in Winnipeg.
 In his job as an immigration agent, Genik met new Ukrainian Canadian immigrants at Quebec City, encouraged the use of English and the abandonment of traditional customs and served as a counsellor wherever necessary.
 His workload increased dramatically with the sharp rise in Ukrainian immigration to Canada – so much, in fact, that by 1898 Genik had become a full-time salaried employee of the Canadian government.
 In doing so, he had become the first Ukrainian full-time Canadian government public servant.

 In 1899, Genik established the Taras Shevchenko Reading Hall in his house, and the first Ukrainian language newspaper in Canada, Kanadyiskyi farmer (Canadian farmer) in 1903.
 Despite not being religious himself, Genik believed that a Christian denomination should exist independent of Greek Orthodox and Russian Orthodox norms, and founded the 'Independent Greek Church' in cooperation with Winnipeg Presbyterian Church ministers in 1903–1904.
 In 1911, following the general election of that year in which Genik's favoured Liberal Party had lost office, Genik lost his job, and he finished his life in the public sphere.
 He lived for a while in the United States but returned to Winnipeg in his later life, where he died on February 12, 1925.

 By the time of his death, Genik had become so well known in the Ukrainian Canadian community that he had come to be known as the "Czar of Canada".